raganwald/raganwald.github.com/_posts/2017-06-09-one-two-three-infinity.md

 In JavaScript, collections have a mechanism for providing a default iterator over their contents: If a collection implements a `[Symbol.iterator]` method, it is expected to return an iterator over the collection's contents.

-Our sims don't have arrays, but we do,m and we can see that arrays implement a [Symbol.iterator] method:
+Our sims don't have arrays, but we do, and we can see that arrays implement a [Symbol.iterator] method:

 ```javascript
 typeof Array.prototype[Symbol.iterator]